AbhikMehra/Jarvis-Text-Based-AI-Assistant/README.md

 # Jarvis-Text-Based-AI-Assistant
-This is a API based program which help me virtually assist like other LLM's
+This is a API based program which virtually assist me like other LLM's